¿what to see en Buenos Aires?

 The Metropolitan Cathedral

-The church of the Pope Francis, this amazing building is located at PLaza de Mayo
+The church of Pope Francis, this temple is still on use

-Its Arquitecture is very particular: Built in the XVIII century by the Jesuits Fathers, it seems a museum or any other institution rather than a Cathedral.
-However inside it is really precious: it ornamentation is in a fine french rococo with elements of the classical barroque
+Its Arquitecture is very particular: Built in the XVIII century by the Jesuits Fathers, whenn you look at the facade it seems a museum or any other institution rather than a Cathedral.
+However, inside it is really precious: its ornamentation has been done french rococo with elements of the classical barroque

 We visit it during the everyday city tour